Absent Voter Ballot Deadlines:

 Frequently Asked Questions:

 An AV (Absent Voter) Ballot is for any registered voter to vote through mail, or at the Township Hall before election day.
 The ballot is sealed in an envelope and not opened/counted until election day.

-Return to Brighton Township by mail, roundabout drop box, building drop box, or the Clerks Office.
+Return to Brighton Township by mail with pre-paid postage, Township Hall (4363 Buno Road) roundabout drop box, Township Fire Hall (1580 S Old US 23) drop box, or the Clerks Office.